Frequently Asked Questions

 Can students apply for financial aid if they enroll into the accelerated primary care track 3 year program at CMSRU?

 - Cooper Medical School of Rowan University offers an accelerated three-year track (PC3) for motivated students planning a career in Primary Care Internal Medicine or Pediatrics.
 Students will complete their training at one of the respective Cooper University Heath Care residency programs.

 - For additional information on the PC3 track offered at CMSRU, click here.

 - PC3 track students can apply for federal aid by annually filing the Free Application for Federal Student Aid (FAFSA).

 - All accepted students at CMSRU are eligible to apply for institutional scholarships by completing the CMSRU Institutional Form (scholarship application), but are also encouraged to apply for outside (national or regional) funding.
 Procedures on submiting the CMSRU Institutional Form are provided to students by year end annually.

 - Students who are planning a career in Primary Care may consider applying for loan repayment through the National Health Service Corps.

 - Participation in the CMSRU PC3 track allows borrowers to eliminate 1 year of tuition and student fees from their loan debt portfolio.
-In addition, PC3 track students will start earning a resident physician salary in what would have been their 4th year of medical school; PC3 track students will enter the physician workforce and begin earning an Attending-level faculty salary a full year earlier than their colleagues.
+In addition, PC3 students will enter the physican work force and begin earning a physican's salary one year earlier than their student colleagues enrolled in the CMSRU standard curriculum.

-- Students in PC3 participate in special courses on the pre-M1 and pre-M2 summers, and they will receive a 12 month budget in their first year to allow for additional living expenses.
+- Students enrolled in the CMSRU PC3 track participate in special courses in the pre-M1 and pre-M2 summers, and will receive a 12 month budget in their first year to allow for additional living expenses.

-- Further details on all funding opportunities are available through the CMSRU Financial Aid website.
+- Further details on all funding opportunities are available through the CMSRU Financial Aid Services website.

 How do I contact CMSRU Financial Aid Services?